mike4aday/SwiftlySalesforce/README.md

 * [AuthData.swift]: Swift struct that holds tokens, and other data, required for each request made to the Salesforce REST API.
 These values are stored securely in the iOS keychain.

-* [Extensions.swift]: Swift extensions used by other components of _Swiftly Salesforce_.
+* [Extensions.swift]: Swift extensions used by other components of Swiftly Salesforce.
 The extensions that you'll likely use in your own code are `DateFormatter.salesforceDateTime`, and `DateFormatter.salesforceDate`, for converting Salesforce date/time and date values to and from strings for JSON serialization.

 * [AuthManager.swift]: Coordinates the OAuth2 authorization process, and securely stores and retrieves the resulting access token.
 The access token must be included in the header of every HTTP request to the Salesforce REST API.
 If the access token has expired, the AuthManager will attempt to [refresh][OAuth2 refresh token flow] it.
 If the refresh process fails, then AuthManager will call on its delegate to authenticate the user, that is, to display a Salesforce-hosted web login form.
 The default implementation uses a [Safari View Controller](https://developer.apple.com/videos/play/wwdc2015-504/) (new in iOS 9) to authenticate the user via the OAuth2 '[user-agent][OAuth2 user-agent flow]' flow.
 Though 'user-agent' flow is more complex than the OAuth2 '[username-password][OAuth2 username-password flow]' flow, it is the preferred method of authenticating users to Salesforce, since their credentials	 are never handled by the client application.

 ## Dependent Frameworks
-The great Swift frameworks leveraged by _Swiftly Salesforce_:
+The great Swift frameworks leveraged by Swiftly Salesforce:
 * [PromiseKit](http://promisekit.org): "Not just a promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use as iOS developers delightful too."
 * [Alamofire](https://github.com/Alamofire/Alamofire): "Elegant HTTP Networking in Swift"
 * [Locksmith](https://github.com/matthewpalmer/Locksmith): "A powerful, protocol-oriented library for working with the keychain in Swift."